 Take a family photo overlooking the Falls at Terrapin Point in Frederick Law Olmsted’s lush, beautiful and natural Niagara Falls State Park.
 Amid the distractions and developments of modern life, the Park still provides a glimpse of the original splendor that awaited the first visitors to the region.
 This is the Falls at its best.

-Step aboard the legendary Maid of the Mist and experience the power and majesty of the combined waters of four Great Lakes.
+Step aboard the legendary Maid of the Mist or Hornblower Cruises and experience the power and majesty of the combined waters of four Great Lakes.
 You’ll be ferried to the base of the Horseshoe Falls and feel the rush of the water as it pounds the rocks below.
 From the moment you put on your giant blue poncho you’ll know you’re having a one-of-a-kind experience.

 Next, be sure to visit the awe-inspiring Cave of the Winds.
 As you make your way to the Hurricane Deck, you’ll get an up-close-and-personal view of the roaring waters pouring over the precipice of Bridal Veil Falls.
 On a hot summer day, this is the ultimate run-through-the-sprinkler.